Let's Go with Pancho Villa: Background

-A great failure when released, interest in the movie resurged many decades later, and today is considered one of the best movies of Mexican cinema both for its approach to the theme and its technical merits.
+Though it was a sizable financial failure when released, interest and professional appreciation of the film experienced a resurgence in the late sixties.
+Today, it is considered one of the best movies of Mexican cinema, both for its approach to the theme and its technical merits.
+In 1994, a list of the 100 best films of Mexican cinema was published by Somos magazine: "Let's Go with Pancho Villa" was the number one film on the list.

 It stands apart among the many movies made about Villa in that it portrays the man and the Revolution in its cruelty; most other films, like those by Ismael Rodríguez in the 1960s, take an almost idyllic view of both, following the official (government) mythos.
+"Let's Go with Pancho Villa" was revered for its derisive interpretation of the Mexican government and thematic emphasis on the benefit of peace to the individual citizen.

-The movie music was composed by Silvestre Revueltas, who makes a cameo appearance.
+The movie's soundtrack was composed by Silvestre Revueltas, who makes a cameo appearance.
+The score was another appeal to critics during the sixties' revival of the film.

+The Mexican government contributed the military equipment and soldiers.